ahrefs/ocannl/arrayjit/lib/anatomy_of_a_backend.md

 Since the CUDA backend can only log to the standard output, it passes `let logs_to_stdout = true` to `C_syntax`.
 This uses `printf`, and prefixes each log line with a kernel run ID.
 When postprocessing the logs, each run extracts its own log lines.
 Simultaneous logging from multiple CUDA devices should still be clean -- without interleaving lines -- because the driver is supposed to dump the logs to standard output at device synchronization points.

 When using the default stream, CUDA would predictably write to the standard output at context synchronization only.
 Unfortunately, it does not appear to be the case with asynchronous streams.
-[Despite the assurance from the documentation, output happens in between CUDA calls...](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#formatted-output) To remedy this, we implement a `stdout` filtering scheme, where all output is captured, tracing lines extracted, and other output printed on the original `stdout`.
+[Despite the assurance from the documentation, output happens in between CUDA calls...](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#formatted-output) To remedy this, we implement a `stdout` filtering scheme (function `Utils.capture_stdout_logs`), where all output is captured, tracing lines extracted, and other output printed on the original `stdout`.

 ## Synchronization and data transfers